danigorbaciov/docs.wavesplatform/docs/en/blockchain/transaction/transaction-proof.md

-# Transaction proof
+# Transaction Proof

-A **transaction proof** is an array of bytes that is used to check the validity of a transaction.
+**Transaction proof** is an array of bytes that is used to check the validity of a transaction.

 An array of proofs can consist of several [transaction signatures](/en/blockchain/transaction/transaction-signature) (but not limited to only signatures).